BanzaiMan/nci-match-ir-ecosystem-api/README.md

 pip install -r requirements.txt

 Celery must be started in order for updates to database to be processed.
-After configureing AWS environment variables and installing celery.
+After configuring AWS environment variables and installing celery.
 It can be started by typing in the application root directory:
 **celery -A tasks.tasks worker --loglevel=INFO**

 Main application is started as